portworx/px-docs/portworx-on-ecs.md

 ```

 ### Step 7: Create Portworx volumes and use them with your containers
 Create PX volumes using the Docker CLI.
 Log into any of the ECS instances and create the PX volumes.
-You can also do this from your workstation by exporting the `DOCKER_HOST` variable to point to any of the ECS instances.

 ```
 # ssh -i ~/.ssh/id_rsa ec2-user@35.163.77.134